-Plastic and PVC eyelets that are HF welded will partially melt and fuse together with the foil and create a strong flexible bond.
-This is especially true when working with mesh materials - e.g. in advertising banners, sun screens or building wraps.
+Plastic and PVC eyelets that are HF welded will partially melt and fuse together with the foil and create a strong and flexible bond.
+This is especially true when working with mesh materials – e.g. in advertising banners, sun screens or building wraps.

 Common products manufactured with high frequency welding are tarpaulins, tents, ceilings, advertising banners, waterbeds, inflatable boats, medical and especially blod and urine-bags, tensile structures, conveyor belts, rain clothing etc.

 Over many years, Carmo have developed specific PVC and PVC/Polyurethane formulations with a special emphasis on HF welding performance.
 The material compounds are specific to the component and the applications in which it is to be used.

 Mechanical and thermal properties are not compromised on either.
 The PVC is modified for use in cold climates, however it is also UV stabilized so that it can be used in countries where there is strong sunlight.

 For HF welding to polyurethane (PU) coated fabrics, Carmo offers a blend of PVC and polyurethane.
 The reason for this is that there is a significant cost benefit over producing in 100% polyurethane.
 Welding performance is just as good, if not better than with pure polyurethane.

 Some of the eyelets are also available in polyethylene (PE) and PP (polypropylene), though these require a different welding approach, e.g. ultrasonic welding or by the application of a heated die.